collapsed-stacks/startups/questions/5426/should-i-remove-my-open-source-application-or-rename-my-updated-application.md

 - tagged: `software`, `business-model`, `open-source`
 - score: 2

-<p>I wrote an open source application back in 2011 which I spent all of a month to build with a few enhancements I added over the next month or two.
+I wrote an open source application back in 2011 which I spent all of a month to build with a few enhancements I added over the next month or two.
 I have since then done some significant enhancements to my application.
 I own, will own or will rewrite all of the source code, images, etc.  If I leave my application with the same name as my open source app, there might be confusion.
 I really like the name I gave it, so renaming my app is not my first choice.
 My application is a desktop application which I intend to sell for 10-20 dollars.
-This is intended for general consumers, not businesses, so a support model doesn't likely make much sense.</p>
+This is intended for general consumers, not businesses, so a support model doesn't likely make much sense.

-<p>While my enhancements are significant, a fair number of users might be able to get along with the older product.
+While my enhancements are significant, a fair number of users might be able to get along with the older product.
 It's not polished, it lacks some useful features, but it might be acceptable.
-In looking at the old site I used, I have about 3000 downloads, but no way of contacting those people for marketing purposes.</p>
+In looking at the old site I used, I have about 3000 downloads, but no way of contacting those people for marketing purposes.

-<p>It is not valuable to suggest that I just keep my application open source.
+It is not valuable to suggest that I just keep my application open source.
 I have tried multiple times to do donations and it doesn't work for me.
 I don't want to try the support model.
-I'm strongly opposed to building in advertising, so that is not something I am willing to try.</p>
+I'm strongly opposed to building in advertising, so that is not something I am willing to try.

-<p>What are the advantages of pull my app from the various sites hosting it?
-How can I put the cat back into the bag?</p>
+What are the advantages of pull my app from the various sites hosting it?
+How can I put the cat back into the bag?

-<p>What advantages do I get if I just leave my old program around?</p>
+What advantages do I get if I just leave my old program around?

-<p>Is there is any other pro-open source methods I have failed to consider?</p>
+Is there is any other pro-open source methods I have failed to consider?

 ## Answer 5550